 To start collaboration, we suggest the following steps:

 Take a look at the sample data and our data collection method.
 Decide whether this data is sufficient for your purpose; if not, we are open to helping you collect more data (e.g., by modifying the code) in a way that preserves our users’ privacy.
-Note that there are other public datasets for IoT traffic, such as the dataset from Georgia Tech.
+Note that there are other public datasets for IoT traffic, such as the dataset from Georgia Tech or from Northeastern University.

 Schedule a video call with the IoT Inspector team.
 We will explain our data collection method and describe any ongoing projects.
 Furthermore, we will also hear your proposed use of the data.
 Currently, we are working with a number of collaborators on device identification, anomaly detection, home network measurement, and identifying remote endpoints.
 If your proposed project happens to coincide with one of our existing projects, we would need to either collaborate or find a way to avoid submitting multiple papers on similar topics.

 We will also schedule regular calls to answer any questions associated with the data or to help with any aspects of the research, such as writing the paper.
 We would like to get involved in your project to make sure that you understand how the data is collected and that your analysis does not misrepresent the dataset.
 Our involvement can range from writing a small section of the paper (e.g., data collection method), helping you with data analysis, to modifying IoT Inspector’s data collection method to suit your needs (of course, in a way that preserves our users’ privacy).
 We can discuss exactly how we can be involved, and we are flexible.

 Can you provide sample data collected?

 As of May 5, 2019, we have more than 3,000 users who submitted network traffic data from more than 30,000 devices.
 As IoT Inspector is still actively being used, we will have more data over time.

 We are happy to make public the data collected from some of the IoT devices in our lab: https://iot-inspector.princeton.edu/sample-data/